Sjöormen-class submarine: Description

 As built the Sjöormen class were equipped with surface search radar and sonar.
 The submarines were armed with four 533 mm torpedo tubes located in the bow for surface attack and two 408 mm torpedo tubes in the stern for either anti-submarine warfare or for naval mines.
 The Sjöormen class had a complement of 23 officers and enlisted.

 Swedish upgrades

 In 1984–85, the Sjöormen class received upgraded Ericsson IBS-A17 fire control system and CSU-83 sonar suite.
 In 1992, refits began on Sjölejonet and Sjöhunden that improved their electronics and their towed sonar array.

 Ships

 Service history

 The Sjöormen class were ordered by the Swedish Navy in 1961.
 The first boat in the class, Sjöormen, entered service in 1968.
 In 1992, two vessels in the class, Sjölejonet and Sjöhunden, underwent modernisation.
 The remaining three were supposed to remain in service until the Gotland class became operational, but due to lack of funding, all were laid up in 1993.

-Four submarines were sold to the Republic of Singapore Navy (RSN) in the 1990s and entered service as the Challenger class following modernisation and tropicalisation.
+All five submarines were sold to the Republic of Singapore Navy (RSN) in the late 1990s and four entered service as the Challenger class following modernisation and tropicalisation, while the fifth was used for spare parts and subsequently scrapped in the late 2000’s.